Arnulf Rainer (EN)

 Arnulf Rainer

-His commitment to the search for new pictorial approaches, accompanied by his performative work and extensive written documentation, have enshrined Arnulf Rainer as one of the most influential living artists.
+His commitment to the search for new pictorial approaches, together with his performative work and extensive written documentation, established Arnulf Rainer as one of the most influential artists of his generation.

-Mainly interested in automatism and the desire to destroy conventional communication in order to recover the richness of human expression, Arnulf Rainer bases his expressiveness on the concealment of images of other artists and self-portraits, reaching abstraction and almost total obscuration of forms.
-In this sense, his body of work has always aimed to free itself from its own limitations, even exceeding by the form of canvases the conventional standards.
+Interested in automatism and in the destruction of conventional forms of communication in order to recover the richness of human expression, Rainer grounded his practice in the concealment and overpainting of images by other artists and of self-portraits, moving toward abstraction and the near-total darkening of form.
+In his constant effort to free himself from his own limitations, he also challenged conventional canvas formats.

-In 1978, he represented Austria at the Venice Biennale and participated in multiple editions of Documenta Kassel over the years.
-Several museums have dedicated retrospectives to his work, including the Albertina Museum, Stedelijk Museum, Guggenheim Museum, Nationalgalerie, Kunsthalle Bern, and Kunstverein Hamburg.
+In 1978 he represented Austria at the Venice Biennale and participated in several editions of Documenta Kassel.
+Major institutions such as the Albertina Museum, the Stedelijk Museum, the Guggenheim Museum, the Nationalgalerie, the Kunsthalle Bern, and the Kunstverein Hamburg devoted retrospective exhibitions to his work.

-His works are part of collections such as Stedelijk, MoMA New York, Ludwig Museum, Tate Britain, the Metropolitan Museum, Guggenheim, and Centre Georges Pompidou, among others.
+His works entered the collections of major institutions including the Stedelijk Museum, MoMA New York, the Ludwig Museum, Tate Britain, the Metropolitan Museum of Art, the Guggenheim Museum, and the Centre Georges Pompidou, among others.

 Arnulf Rainer